Alex2002UC/ENVS-193DS_workshop-07/README.md

 ## General information

-What is this repo for?

-Whose repo is it?
-Who is contributing to it?
+This repo is for testing forking and practicing commiting and pushing.

 ## Data and file information